Did you know your Internet Explorer is out of date?

 Awarded for the best book published on Mormon history.
 Given to honor and encourage the sense of purpose, dedication, excellence of study, research and scholarship in the field of Mormon history.
 Primarily funded by Curtis T. Atkisson in memory of his wife, Mary Ann Atkisson, a lover of history, an accomplished artist, and MHA member.

 Awarded for the best published biography in the field of Mormon history.
-Funded in honor of Ella Larsen Turner, a published historian and genealogist,and daughter, Ella Ruth Turner Bergera, a published family historian, novelist, and poet.
+Funded in honor of Ella Larsen Turner, a published historian and genealogist,and her daughter, Ella Ruth Turner Bergera, a published family historian, novelist, and poet.

 Donor: The families of Ella Turner and Ella Ruth Bergera

 Awarded for the best published book of documentary editing or bibliography on Mormon history.
-Funded in remembrance of the Barneys' Mormon ancestors.

 Awarded for the best book on international Mormon history.
 Funded in honor of Geraldine McBride Woodward for promoting her great love of Mormon history and its remarkable heritage to her family, friends, and students.